Spornia Golf Simulator 7-Step Buying Guide & Set-Up Ideas

 Using one of these is a great way to get started, but the disadvantage of these options is that you'll need to look across to them after you've hit your shot to see results.

 If you want the ultimate golf simulator experience, you'll need projector and a Spornia White Target Sheet.
-For projector recommendations and resources, check out our Golf Simulator Projector Buying Guide

 5. Target sheet